csc530/vuebulma/readme.md

 ## Disclaimer

-Developed with and for Vue 3 and Bulma v0.9.4
+Developed with and for Vue 3 and Bulma v1

-This package is very much still in ~~active~~ development.
+This package is very much still in ~active~ development.

 My attempt at creating a Vue component library for Bulma elements (because I really love Bulma, and it's styling/style) that's compatible with Vue 3.